JetBrains/Qodana/topics/cloud-configure-for-os-projects.md

 --baseline <path-to-qodana.sarif.json>
 ```

-### Configure quality gate
+### Configure the quality gate
+{id="configure-quality-gate"}

 [](quality-gate.xml) lets you configure the ultimate number of problems that will cause a CI/CD pipeline failure.

-Once configured, the quality gate will make your CI/CD system:
+Once configured, a quality gate will make your CI/CD system:

 * Build the project only if the number of problems contained in it is below the configured threshold
 * Accept only the pull requests containing problems below the configured threshold